Biden backs bipartisan stimulus plan, urging immediate action as economy stalls and virus surges

 For his part, President Trump has not publicly taken a position on the proposal, although he has run hot and cold on the idea of a stimulus bill.

 The two most controversial elements of the deal remained the assistance for state and local governments, which is widely opposed by conservatives; and the liability shield that would protect firms from coronavirus-related lawsuits, opposed by liberals and cited by Sanders.
 The group of centrist lawmakers pushing the deal, led by Sens.
-Joe Manchin III (D-W.Va.), Mitt Romney (R-Utah) and Susan Collins (R-Maine), has worked to reach a bipartisan consensus on both issues, but has so far released few details specifying how to do so.
+Joe Manchin III (D-W.Va.), Mitt Romney (R-Utah), Susan Collins (R-Maine) and Mark Warner (D-Va.), has worked to reach a bipartisan consensus on both issues, but has so far released few details specifying how to do so.

 Negotiators said they have an informal Monday deadline for reaching an agreement and releasing legislative text.